Erebos3D/DMX-Dip/README.md

 # DMX-Dip
-A Dip for NTCs C.H.I.P to control lights etc
+A Dip for NTCs C.H.I.P to control lights etc.